Yom Kippur War: The surprise invasion of Israel from all sides in 1973

 Diplomatically, the war set the stage for significant shifts in the Middle East peace process.

-U.S. Secretary of State Henry Kissinger's shuttle diplomacy in the months following the war led to the signing of the Sinai Interim Agreement in September 1975, which saw Israel withdraw from parts of the Sinai Peninsula.
+US Secretary of State Henry Kissinger's shuttle diplomacy in the months following the war led to the signing of the Sinai Interim Agreement in September 1975, which saw Israel to return some areas of the Sinai Peninsula to Egypt, including strategic points like the Suez Canal’s east bank, which Egypt had sought to regain.

-These accords led to the Egypt-Israel Peace Treaty in 1979, marking the first official peace agreement between Israel and an Arab state.
+These accords led to the Egypt-Israel Peace Treaty on March 26, 1979, which was the first official peace agreement between Israel and an Arab state.

 Diplomatic meeting between Henry Kissinger and Middle Eastern leaders